straup/littleprinter-tools/README.md

 This means you'll need to have a website.
 You'll need to have a website on the same machine that the upload-by-email handler is on (and can write files to).
-This is not ideal but test messages sent to the Direct Print API containing even small images encoded as data blobs always seem to make the BERG Cloud servers cry so this will have to do for now.
+This is not ideal but test messages sent to the Direct Print API containing even small images encoded as data blobs (rather than pointers to URLs) always seem to make the BERG Cloud servers cry so this will have to do for now.

 It can be run from the command line or (more likely) as an upload-by-email style handler or callback that you'll need to configure yourself.